bahrus/json-merge/README.md

 <my-grid gridOptions="[[gridOptions]]"></my-grid>
 ```

-Those refs are evaluated using the revivor function call back of JSON.parse.
+Those refs are evaluated using the revivor function callback of JSON.parse.

 ## Post Merge callback